hunterxcobby/100-days-of-code/log.md

 8. **Testing and Verification:**
    - learned and implemented how to test the functionality of the `create` method and others in the cmd interface.
-   - Explored interactions and outputs to ensure proper functioning.
+   - learned interactions and outputs to ensure proper functioning.

 9. **Understanding and Discussing Various Code Snippets:**
    - Analyzed and explained code snippets related to datetime, JSON handling, and command-line interfaces.